www.digitalmars.com Home | Search | CTG | RTL | IDDE | STL | C/C++ Compiler | D

 ofstream outfile;

-When you open a file by providing its name to one of the fstream constructors or by using the open function, the file automatically closes when the fstream is destroyed (by a delete or when it goes out of scope).
-When you attach a file to an fstream, it does not automatically close.
+When opening a file by providing its name to one of the fstream constructors or by using the open function, the file automatically closes when the fstream is destroyed (by a delete or when it goes out of scope).
+When attaching a file to an fstream, it does not automatically close.

 Repositioning Within a File